Guide to Preventing and Repelling Ticks

 Check your dog for ticks after spending time outdoors.
 If you find one, remove it right away.

 Watch your dog closely, signs of tickborne disease may not appear for 7 to 21 days or longer after a bite.
 Watch for changes in behavior and appetite, see a vet if you notice anything.
+Check around the eyes, in and behind the ears, under the collar, around the tail, under the front legs, between the back lets, and between their toes.

 Cats are extremely sensitive to a variety of chemicals, so do not apply a tick medication to your cat that’s not specifically designed for cats.
 It could be deadly to your cat.
 If you’re unsure, ask your vet.